prakhar0x01/approach/basic_approach.md

     nuclei -u abc.target.com

 ### NOTE :
   ###### This approach is useful for beginners and those who are having difficulty approaching a target.
+If you're already on track this might not be necessary for you..!!